Skip to Content

 One of the enhanced measurements set up by default in GA4 is scroll tracking.
 It's loaded on every page and fires when the visitor gets 90% of the way down the page.

-GA4’s approach, by contrast, is a nice attempt to capture meaningful data and not inundate with noise.
+This approach is smart.
+It’s a nice attempt to capture meaningful data without being inundated with noise.

-1. In GTM, you’ll need the “Scroll Depth Threshold” and “Scroll Depth Units” enabled in the built-in variables section.
-(Your container may also have “Scroll Direction” enabled.)
+1. In GTM, enable the "Scroll Depth Threshold" and "Scroll Depth Units" in the built-in variables section.

 2. You’ll need a scroll-depth trigger.
 Two important notes: